 Visitors are always welcome.
 Come and see what we have to offer.

-At April’s meeting, we will be joined by Colin Wilkinson who will be giving his talk about The Jubilee Sailing Trust.
-Our next meeting is on Thursday 6th April 2017 at 7.30pm in the Village Hall.
-Please contact Sue Cole on 828212 for information
+May’s meeting is our AGM and will be held on Thursday 4th May 2017 at 7.30pm in the Village Hall.
+Please contact Sue Cole on 828212 for information.

 Calendar of Events 2016-17